alorman/dev-actions/README.md

-# Less testing! and on and on
+# equal testing! and on and on

 # Replacement Seamaster Calypso Dial
 I very much like the 80s vintage Omega Seamaster quartz watches, particularly some of the thin dive-style watches that use the 1337 movement.